bbradt/dfncluster/README.md

 Patients were with either healthy or had schizophrenia.
 AUC scores near 0.50 meant that the models randomly diagnosed patients as healthy or schizophrenic.
 This represented the worst possible outcome.
 Any model with and AUC scores between 0.40 and 0.60 was deemed a failed model.
-AUC scores near 1.0 meant that diagnoses were accurate with few false positives (high specificiy) and few false negatives (high recall).
+AUC scores near 1.0 meant that diagnoses were accurate with few false positives (high specificity) and few false negatives (high recall).
 There were no observed models that completely reversed the diagnoses with AUC scores near 0.0.

 ## Gaussian Simulated Dataset

 We initially trained the supervised learning algorithms using simulated Gaussian datasets since we did not have access to the real patient data until later in the semester.
-We first trained the supervised learning models without any clustering in order to establish a baseline AUC scores for our clustering algorithms to impove upon.
+We first trained the supervised learning models without any clustering in order to establish a baseline AUC scores for our clustering algorithms to improve upon.
 These baseline results are displayed below.

 ![](images/sim_pre_clustering_AUC.png?raw=true)